4 College Search Tips for Student-Athletes

 Related: Why Student-Athletes Should Consider NAIA Schools

 Picture yourself at your dream school.
-Trust me, you don’t have to have a crystal-clear vision just yet or know exactly where you want to go.
-But as an upcoming senior, I can tell you it’s important to figure out which university traits are the most important to you, both athletic-related and not.
-Ask yourself simple questions to get a clearer picture of what you want in a college, like “Do I want to be in a city, suburban, or rural are?”
+Trust us—you don’t have to have a crystal-clear vision just yet or know exactly where you want to go.
+But it’s important to figure out which university traits are the most important to you, both athletic-related and not.
+Ask yourself simple questions to get a clearer picture of what you want in a college, like “Do I want to be in a city, suburban, or rural area?”
 “What kind of dorm living do I want?” and “What athletic culture does my ideal college have?”
 If you're looking at a school strictly based on athletics, make sure to get the facts about what the rest of your college experience will consist of.

 In the world of sports, it’s super important to listen to others—which you probably already know from your time on the field!
 You need all the help you can get in your college journey, and others can help you all the way just like your teammates.
 So ask for help when you need it, and talk to some college student-athletes about their school and their general experience with playing a sport in college.
 If you go on an official visit as a potential student-athlete, this is a great inside look at what the day-to-day life of a student-athlete is like.
 This way you will be more prepared to take on a new start at college and on a new team.
 It might even help inspire you to reach for your goals and push harder for what you want on the court and off.